EMPLOYER INTERNSHIP INFORMATION

 - The training is for the benefit of the student.

-- The employer provides the training and derives not immediate advantage from the activities of the student.
+- The employer provides the training and does not derive immediate advantage from the activities of the student.
 Occasionally, the operations may actually be impeded by the training.

 - The student is not necessarily entitled to a job at the conclusion of the training period.